 As photographers we, of course, want our couples to look their best in their photos.
 The biggest question we get regarding engagement sessions is “What should we wear for our engagement session?” we have created this little guide to help you on your path to the perfect outfit(s)!

 Disclaimer: As always, rules are meant to be broken and if you are on the fence about an outfit please feel free to ask us beforehand or bring it along to the session for some advice!

 So, on to the big question: “What should I / we wear for our photography session?”

 Things to Keep in Mind

 - Coordinate colors.
-A great example is shown here with Amanda’s beautiful blue dress and Phil’s sweet vest to match.
+A great example is shown here with Josie’s beautiful red dress and Dan’s sweet tie and vest to match.
 They look great together without looking too “matchy”.
 One thing to remember is they don’t have to be the exact same color.
 The same color family would work well too (example: bold purple and light purple).

 - Coordinate styles.
 Guys make sure you match the overall “feel” of your girl’s outfit.
 If she’s wearing a dress, make yourself look a little nicer.
 If she’s rockin’ some jeans and fashion boots then funk yourself up a little with a snazzy tie and nice leather shoes.

 - Wear solids or simple patterns.
 Don’t over do it with the patterns.
 Solid dark colors are the most flattering. (for a great example of how heavily patterned clothes can also look super rad check out the photo from Matt + Jana’s Engagement session at the bottom of this post)

 - A cute cocktail/summer dress is always a good way to go.

 - Stick to more fitted clothing.
 Anything hanging off your body (baggy) will make you look bigger than you are and look messy.